netdata/netdata/CONTRIBUTING.md

 ### Help other users

-As the project grows, an increasing share of our time is spent on supporting this community of users in terms of answering questions, of helping users understand how netdata works and find their way with it.
+As the project grows, an increasing share of our time is spent on supporting this community of users in terms of answering questions, of helping users understand how Netdata works and find their way with it.
 Helping other users is crucial.
 It allows the developers and maintainers of the project to focus on improving it.

 ### Improve documentation